 In order to qualify, individuals will be assessed according to their household monthly income per person or the Annual Value (AV) of one’s home, as shown in the table below:

 If you are unsure of how to go about with the calculation process, there is a Household Monthly Income Per Person Calculator available on the CHAS website.

 CHAS covers three main services and health condition tiers: Common Illnesses, Chronic Conditions, and Dental Services.

 Common illnesses are occasional acute conditions that do not require long-term follow-up and can be resolved easily with rest and medication.
-On the other hand, chronic conditions are progressive illnesses or diseases that require long-term care and medication, which includes both physical and mental illnesses.

 Dental services are rather straightforward, and include everything from consultations to x-ray appointments.